bitcoin-api/bitcoin-api-full-stack/README.md

 #### Readme Sponsored Material Example

-This is the advertisement, it contains text and it [also contains a link](#readme-sponsored-material-example).
+This is the sponsored material, it contains text and it [also contains a link](#readme-sponsored-material-example).
 (100 characters max including text-embedded link)

 #### Readme Image Sponsored Material Example